Pilou97/yggit/README.md

 It allows me to have one branch, and to associate a commits to a specific branch with a interface like the rebase one

 # How I am using it?
+What is my git workflow ?

-First I use git to have a beautiful history.
+First I am using `git` to have a beautiful history.
 To do so I am using `git-rebase`.
+My goal is to have a linear history and only incremental commits.
+IMO it's easier to review, and easier to manage when coding.
+By doing this exercice I've found out I am thinking a bit more before implemententing a solution

+Then I will want to split my history in many branches, because a bug fix or a feature can be done in many steps, so in many branches.

-Then when I am ready to push my commits in different branch I just have to use `yggit push`.
+To do so I just have to run `yggit push`

-A _rebase like_ interface will open with the editor specified in your git configuration.
+A _rebase like_ interface will open with the editor specified in your `git` configuration.

 > Do not edit/move your commit in this editor, it won't have any effects.